polterguy/phosphorusfive/core/p5.webapp/README.md

-Phosphorus Five main web app root folder
+Phosphorus Five "application pool" (main website)
 ========

 This is the main web root folder of your Phosphorus Five installation.
+This is the project you would normally set as your "startup project" when testing P5.

 P5 as a general rule, does not have access to any files outside of this folder.
-P5 needs complete  control (read/write/delete/etc) of files inside of this folder.
+P5 needs complete control (read/write/delete/etc) of files inside of this folder to function optimally.

 ## File structure